Why am I Here?

 There is no wisdom, freedom, or dignity in following the herd.
 Conformity is a parent of ignorance and strife… and should be opposed in all forms.
 To that end, I reject all patriarchal or bureaucratic conceptions of human organization… race, tribe, religion, nationality, gender… as the divisive and dehumanizing non-sense they are.

 I have responsibilities… quite natural responsibilities… to myself and to other living creatures.
-My wholeness as a human being is impossible to conceive without relationship… in my significance to others… and my significance with others.
+My wholeness as a human being is impossible to conceive without relationship with others.
 To that end, we should foster social institutions that recognize the complementary merits of both individual and collective effort.

 Curiosity and diversity, not obedience and conformity, are the lifeblood of all scientific and moral progress, both individually and collectively.
 To that end, I reject the indoctrination of defenseless children into the dogmatic beliefs (religious, political, philosophical) of their elders.
 I advocate a liberal Socratic education that cultivates a moral and scientific mind with the freedom and power to seek honest answers to important questions.